 A donation of just a couple of dollars per month will not only help Guelph Politico do the work its doing, it will also create opportunities to expand the site, hire more people, and find new and interesting ways to cover the Royal City from all the angles.
 If those 9,000 people that subscribed to the Mercury at it’s end gave $1 per month to Guelph Politico, they would make it possible to add additional staff or freelance contributors, a dedicated podcast producer, equipment upgrades, and it would add to coverage of committee meetings at City Hall, or perhaps, Wellington County or Boards of Education.

-Yes, these are scary times for the news business with financial pressures, and “fake news”, but with participation, you are also buying accountability on the part of Guelph Politico to you, the readers and funders of the site.
+Yes, these are scary times for the news business with financial pressures, and “fake news”, but with your participation, you are also buying accountability on the part of Guelph Politico to you, the readers and funders of the site.
 If Guelph Politico doesn’t service you, tell us how.
 But if you want to grow a new media culture in Guelph and beyond, we have to prove that someone(s) can make a living doing it.
 Civic duty is fine, but it doesn’t put a roof over your head, or food in your stomach.

 So, if you would like to contribute to the production and dissemination of news and information in Guelph through Guelph Politico, you can do it a couple of pays:

 You can make a one-time donation through your PayPal account of credit card.

 Or you can do it the old-fashioned way by sending a cheque through snail mail to: